MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 > You must create a connection for each system that you will work with.

 1. Go to the PowerApps site at <https://web.powerapps.com>.
-1. Click **Connections**.
+2. Click **Connections**.

    The **Connections** page shows all the connections that you’ve provisioned.
 If you don’t yet have the connections that are required for your Data Integration project, you must create a new connection.

-1. Click **New connection**.
+3. Click **New connection**.
-1. In the list of connection types that PowerApps can work with, select a connection type.
+4. In the list of connection types that PowerApps can work with, select a connection type.
 For example, if you’re working with Dynamics 365 for Sales, select **Dynamics 365**.
 Then, in the dialog box, enter your identity and access credentials.
-1. On the PowerApps site, you should see a list of standard entities on the **Entities** tab.
+5. On the PowerApps site, you should see a list of standard entities on the **Entities** tab.
 If you don’t see a list of standard entities, you must create a CDS environment and database.

 ## Navigate to the Data Integration feature

 To work with the Data Integration feature, follow these steps.

 1. Open the PowerApps Admin Center at <https://admin.powerapps.com>.
 The **Data Integration** tab should appear in the left navigation pane.
 If it doesn’t appear there, and you’re an authorized TAP customer, check with your Microsoft contact.
-1. Click the **Data Integration** tab.
+2. Click the **Data Integration** tab.
 The **Data integration projects (Technical Preview)** page should appear.
 If you’re just starting to use the feature, you should see a **New Project** link that you can use to create a new project.

 ## Create a new project

 To create a new project, follow these steps.

 1. Click the **New Project** link in the upper-right corner, or click the link that is provided on the page.
 The **New data integration** wizard starts.
-1. Enter a name for the project.
+2. Enter a name for the project.
-1. Select a predefined project template to create a base project that you can run directly.
+3. Select a predefined project template to create a base project that you can run directly.
 (Eventually, you will be able to customize the project before you run it.
 However, project customization isn’t yet supported.)
-1. For each system, select the connection, select the dataset, and enter a company code (for Dynamics 365 for Operations).
+4. For each system, select the connection, select the dataset, and enter a company code (for Dynamics 365 for Operations).
 As we noted earlier, you must first provision your connection on the PowerApps site.

+## Customize a project with new tasks

+1. In a project choose **Add task** in the upper right hand corner of the project screen.
+This will bring up a Add task dialog.
+2. Provide the name of the task, the entities in Dynamics 365 for Sales, Operations, and the Common Data Service.
+This will create a new task in your project.

+## Customize an existing new mapping

+If a mapping between entities is incorrect or incomplete, you can change the mapping.

+1. Select the attribute.
+This will enable the dropdown to select a different attribute.
+2. Choose the attribute you wish to use.

+## Create a new mapping

+If your project does not have all of the attributes you wish to map, you can add a new mapping.

+1. Choose **Add mapping.** On a mapping screen, choose **Add mapping**.
+This will add a new line at the bottom of the map table.
+2. Select the attributes you wish to map.

 ## Run a project